 - Less interested in pleasing their manager.

 - Less willing to commit to long-term timelines.

 - Losing enthusiasm for the mission of the organization.

 - Showing less interest in working with customers.

-Because of the costs associated with employee turnover, it’s worth investigating ways that you can lower yours.
+Because of the cost of employee turnover, it’s worth investigating ways that you can lower yours.
 The good news is, it may be simpler than you think.

-Many agree that a thorough onboarding process is one of the most effective ways to keep employees engaged and employed with your company.
-When onboarding is done well, it can have a long-lasting effect on your employees success and loyalty.
-According to a frequently cited study conducted by the Society for Human Resources Professionals (SHRM), comprehensive and proactive onboarding not only lowers employee turnover, but it also increases customer satisfaction and company performance.
+Many agree that a thorough onboarding process is one of the most effective ways to increase employee engagement and address high turnover.
+When onboarding is done well, it can have a long-lasting effect on your employees’ success and loyalty.
+According to a frequently cited study conducted by the Society for Human Resources Professionals (SHRM), comprehensive and proactive onboarding not only lowers involuntary turnover, but it also increases customer satisfaction and company performance.